 Rosacea is a common skin condition characterized by redness and burning across the central areas of the face.

-The initial symptom is usually a tendency to flush, which causes the skin to turn red temporarily.
+The initial symptom of rosacea is usually a tendency to flush, which causes the skin to turn red temporarily.
 Flushing mainly affects the face but may also extend along the neck and down to the chest.
-Flushing is often caused by particular triggers such as exposure to sunlight, hot or cold temperature, strenuous exercise and hot drinks.
+Flushing is often caused by particular triggers such as exposure to sunlight, hot or cold temperatures, strenuous exercise, and hot drinks.

 Visible blood vessels